ilyeong-minset/bcproject/README.md

 ## Demo

-- [ ] Link to demo/screencast https://www.youtube.com/watch?v=kt1rh8UPga4
+- [x] Link to demo/screencast https://www.youtube.com/watch?v=kt1rh8UPga4

-- URL on ENS http://app.etherbase.eth (to resolve it please set first Metamask on Mainnet as this is where ENS live) or via gateway http://app.etherbase.eth.link
+- URL on ENS http://app.etherbase.eth (to resolve it please set first Metamask on Mainnet as this is where ENS live) or via gateway http://app.etherbase.eth.link, then the deployement is on Rinkeby testnet

 ## Commands